BigBang1112/mania-server-manager/README.md

 #### Authorization settings

-These don't need to be changed if port 5000 is kept closed.
+These don't need to be changed if port 5000 is not publically accessible.

 - `MSM_CFG_AUTHORIZATION_SUPERADMIN_NAME` (default: `SuperAdmin`)
 - `MSM_CFG_AUTHORIZATION_SUPERADMIN_PASSWORD` - if you use `MSM_CFG_CONFIG_XMLRPC_ALLOW_REMOTE=True`, make sure to change it to something more secure! (default: `SuperAdmin`)